cvra/can-bootloader/README.markdown

 ## Design goals

-* The bootloader protocol must be able to run over UART (point to point) or CAN (using adressing).
+The bootloader protocol must be able to run over UART (point to point) or CAN (using adressing).
+Running the bootloader on UART allows for easier testing since the bootloader can be tested when connected directly to a PC.
+It also allows the usage of the bootloader in other projects which can be useful and increases testing of the bootloader.

-* When running on top of CAN, it must work with UAVCAN, that means it can not use extended CAN frames and must gracefully handle lost packets.
+When running on top of CAN, it must work with UAVCAN, that means it can not use extended CAN frames and must gracefully handle lost packets.

 ## CAN Transport layer
 Apparently it will not be really needed to have a complicated transport layer here.